 In response to COVID-19: Please note that Semester 2 Class Summary information (available under the classes tab) is as up to date as possible.
 Changes to Class Summaries not captured by this publication will be available to enrolled students via Wattle.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 29 contact hours over 12 weeks: 24 hours of seminars; 4 hours of site visits and 1 hour of individual consultation with a project supervisor; and
+a) 36 contact hours over 12 weeks: typically comprising 24 hours of seminars; 6 hours for fieldwork/site visits; 6 hours for individual consultation with tutors/skills workshops/peer-to-peer learning.

 Requisite and Incompatibility